TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/BE.rst

       1:
          Send a notification-email every time a backend user logs in
       2:
-         Send a notification-email every time an ADMIN backend user logs in
+         Send a notification-email every time an **admin** backend user logs in

    Send emails to :php:`warning_email_addr`  upon backend-login